JinalShah2002/House-Prices-Challenge-Solution/README.md

 This repository is organized via 4 folders: Submissions, Data, Code, and Models.
 In the Submissions folder, you will see the various submissions that I have made.
 In the Data folder, you will find the necessary datasets as well as any other necessary information.
 In the Code folder, you will see my various Jupyter Notebooks & Python Scripts for the project.
 Finally, in the models folder, you will see the various models that I have saved.

 The model is evaluated using the Root Mean Square Error, as this is the metric we are trying to minimize.
 My best model has a RMSE of __0.13757__.
 This currently ranks in the __top 43%__.
-In reality, my solution would be much higher because 1)some solutions have an unfeasible RMSE of 0.0 and 2)the solutions that have a RMSE of 0.00044 were achieved by either incorporating data from other sources besides the provided data or by matching the results of a similar challenge (i.e Boston Housing Prices).
-In other words, I suspect many of the 0.00044 scores were obtained by cheating.
+In reality, my solution would be much higher for various reasons:
+* Some solutions have an unfeasible RMSE of 0.0.
+No Machine Learning model can predict with such accuracy.
+I suspect cheating occured here.
+* Some solutions have a RMSE of 0.00044.
+After further inspection of such solutions, I found that these solutions are invalid because of the fact that competitors are simply providing the results of answers to a similar challenge (Boston Housing Prices).
+Once again, I believe this is cheating since no real Machine Learning methodologies are being deployed.

-__Final Model:__ My best model is my tuned CatBoost Model.
+__Final Model:__ My best model is a tuned CatBoost Model.

 _Note:_ you may use my solution as a reference; however, I would strongly advise you to tackle this challenge on your own.
 The only way you will get better at machine learning is to practice it on your own.
 I do not condone nor am I responsible for any cheating that may occur as a result of this repository.
 ## Machine Learning Project Checklist: